Bird Flu: What is Avian Influenza and is it present in the UK?

 Strain HPAI H5N8 confirmed in Frodsham, Cheshire on the 2nd November 2020.
 A 3km Protection Zone and a 10km Surveillance Zone have also been put in place around the infected premises.

 LPAI H5N2 strain confirmed in Deal, Kent on 2nd November 2020.
-A 1km LPAI Restricted Zone has been put around the premises.
+A 1km LPAI Restricted Zone was then put around the premises.

-Due to recent confirmed cases of Bird Flu, the risk level in wild birds has been raised from medium to high, on the 6thNovember 2020.
+Due to recent confirmed cases, the risk level in wild birds has been raised from medium to high, on the 6thNovember 2020.

 Details of increased biosecurity measures and more information on the current status of outbreaks within the UK can be found here.
 An updated outbreak assessment HPAI in UK and Europe was published on 6 November 2020 and can be found here.